OccupyWallStreet/nycga4/wp-content/plugins/custom-field-template/readme.txt

 4. Auto Hook of `the_content()` in the option page of this plugin may help you do this.
 You can use [cft] shortcodes here.
 You can switch the cft formats in each category.

 == Changelog ==

+= 2.1 =
+* Bugfix: category refinement.

+= 2.0.9 =
+* Bugfix: output with the cft format.
+* Bugfix: multibyte character key name.

+= 2.0.8 =
+* Code cleaning.

+= 2.0.7 =
+* Bugfix: media insert.

+= 2.0.6 =
+* Bugfix: inappropriate output with the cftsearch shortcode.

+= 2.0.5 =
+* Template Format for the edit screen. `[key]` will be converted to the input field. `[[key]]` is for the default key output.
+The `fieldset` type has not been supported yet.
+* `wrap` attribute for the textarea type.
+* Code cleaning.

+= 2.0.4 =
+* Bugfix: JavaScript error with jQuery validation.

+= 2.0.3 =
+* Bugfix: mediaPicker attribute with a break type.
+* Bugfix: disappearance of the main editor.

+= 2.0.2 =
+* Bugfix: checkbox output with the label attribute.
+* Bugfix: mediaButton attribute.

+= 2.0.1 =
+* Bugix: multibyte string key names with the html editor.

+= 2.0 =
+* Option to deploy the box in each template.
+Category ID and page template file name refinement have not been supported yet.
+* Swedish (sv_SE) - Pontus Carlsson
+* Bugfix: save button with the tinyMCE editor.
+* Bugfix: output of custom field values.

 = 1.9.9 =
 * Code cleaning.